 Canada and the EU have a long history of economic cooperation.
 As an integrated block, the EU represents Canada's second largest trading partner in goods and services.
 Bilateral economic relations with the EU are very important to Canada, and this economic relationship is a high priority for the Government of Canada.
 Canada and the EU are working bilaterally to advance Canada-EU economic integration and facilitate trade and investment flows.
 The relationship is built on a base of concluded agreements and ongoing initiatives and negotiations.

-On 18 October 2013, Prime Minister Harper and European Commission President José Manuel Barroso announced an agreement in principle on a Comprehensive Economic and Trade Agreement (CETA).
-CETA is, by far, Canada's most ambitious trade initiative.
+On 26 September 2014, at the Canada-European Union Summit in Ottawa, leaders announced the conclusion of the negotiations of the Comprehensive Economic and Trade Agreement (CETA).
+CETA is by far Canada's most ambitious trade initiative.
 Indeed, it is deeper in ambition and broader in scope than the historic North American Free Trade Agreement (NAFTA).
-The declaration notes that this agreement marks the start of a new, stronger chapter in the long-standing partnership between the EU and Canada.
+The Summit declaration notes that the CETA will help generate more trade and two-way investment, and promote jobs and growth.

 At the 2007 EU-Canada Summit in Berlin, Canadian and EU Leaders agreed to complete a joint study examining the costs and benefits of pursuing a closer economic partnership.
 Officials were tasked with completing the joint study before the next (2008) Canada-EU Summit.
 Among its findings, the study found that significant benefits could be realized by liberalizing trade between Canada and the EU.